The Inspiring People Helping With Coronavirus Efforts

 Though our future may be unclear, we do know one thing for certain: With the help of individuals, communities, and entire cities, we have the ability to emerge from the COVID-19 pandemic more united than ever.

 Whether you’ve been inspired by these stories and want to fundraise for others, or you need some financial help during the coronavirus, you can sign up to create your own GoFundMe.
-Through our free fundraising platform, you can make a difference in your community or get the help you need today.
+Through our fundraising platform, you can make a difference in your community or get the help you need today.